kenakofer/hymnsinger/docs/hymn-index.md

 with pray'rful thanks, attend thee, to dearest Treasures ere thou rest.

-Why Sun, are you retreating?
+Why Sun, are you retreating,
-The Moon, in dance, now leading the ancient ballad, Night.
+and Moon, in dance, now leading the ancient ballad, Night?
-Likewise, a brighter glory
-does Truth infuse our story,
-when offered soft as yonder light.
+We set-tle down, we glisten,
+we laugh, and talk, and listen, resounding, gentle notes of light.

 Now obligation ceases,
 this Night the tired releases